cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 ## Detecting When the User has Finished Editing a Mathfield

 **To detect when the user presses the **Return** or **Enter** key in a mathfield**, listen for the `change` event.
-Note that this event is not fired when in Latex editing mode, where **Return** or **Enter** is used to exit the mode.
+Note that this event is not fired when in LaTeX editing mode, where **Return** or **Enter** is used to exit the mode.

 ## Interacting with the Clipboard